zinserjan/ts-checker-webpack-plugin/README.md

 - works well with create-react-app in watch mode cause type checking errors will be forwarded to webpack
 - files are cached internally until they will be invalidated by webpack

+## Performance tips
+You can improve the type checking performance even more with some tweaks in your `tsconfig.json`.

+### Skip type checking of all declaration files

+You can skip type checking of all declaration files with `skipLibCheck: true`.
+See [TypeScript Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

+### Reduce files to check
+This plugin processes every file that was found by your `tsconfig.json`.
+You can reduce the files to process by this plugin with the `files`, `includes` and/or `exclude` option in your `tsconfig.json`.
+See [TypeScript tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

+For example you could exclude your tests, when your test runner checks them already.

 ## License